LucyPill/MechaCar_Statistica_Analysis/README.md

 ### Let's take a look at the summary statistics:

-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+1. Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-* The two variables that provided a non-random amount of variance to the mpg were the vehicle_length and the ground_clearance
+* The two variables that provided a non-random amount of variance to the mpg were the vehicle_length and the ground_clearance.
+These two variables as well as the slope are very significant in this model as we can see their p-values are very small.

-Is the slope of the linear model considered to be zero?
+2. Is the slope of the linear model considered to be zero?
 Why or why not?

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?